-I’m simply a “cockeyed optimist” that refuses to allow fear to control my attitude or my choices.
+I’m simply a “cockeyed optimist” who refuses to allow fear to control my attitude or my choices.
 You may feel differently, and that’s okay.

 What have you missed the most during confinement?

 Lunch dates, outings, and a glass of wine with my best friend.
-Laughing, crying, reminiscing on a life well-lived.
+Laughing, crying, and reminiscing on a life well lived.